 What is a “Direct Exchange” or “GeoExchange” heat pump?

+The sun’s rays warm the earth every day.
+That energy is stored in the shallow earth and maintains a constant temperature in the ground.
 GeoExchange technology uses the earth’s renewable energy, just below the surface, to heat or cool a home or other building, and to help provide domestic hot water.
 It’s sometimes referred to as a geothermal or ground source heat pump.
-An EarthLinked heat pump circulates refrigerant through copper tubing placed in the ground, thus enabling the refrigerant to exchange heat more directly with the soil through the walls of the copper tubing.
-This eliminates the plastic water pipe and water pump to circulate water found in a water-source geothermal heat pump.

-What sets EarthLinked apart from other geothermal systems?
+What sets EarthLinked apart from water-source geothermal systems?

 How long have EarthLinked systems been operating?